 - Implementation of litter mitigation initiatives related to the Blue Box Program (\$1.0 million) - Incremental investment in promotional and educational efforts (\$0.2 million) including the introduction of new messaging across multiple platforms targeting improved waste diversion.
 Messaging will focus on managing food as a resource, addressing misconceptions surrounding the green bin program and tips to reduce green bin issues including fruit fly prevention and bag breakage - Phase-in of the remaining 2019 commodity price decrease of \$2.5 million (\$1.25 million in 2020) - Additional pressure on commodity revenues, including a shift from revenue to cost for paper processing with an estimated 2020 budget impact of approximately \$1.0 million.
-It is proposed that this impact be phased-in through a one-time draft from reserves funds
+This impact will be phased-in through a one-time draw from reserves funds

-A total of 1.055 new full time equivalent employees (FTEs) are proposed as follows:
+A total of 1.055 new full time equivalent employees (FTEs) as follows: